kloidulent/Concat-Add-in-for-Excel/README.md

 # Concat_Addin

 This is a simple VSTO Excel add-in that allows data in a range to be concatenated.
-Some useful features of the add-in are:
+The add-in can do the following:

 * Wrap text in apostrophes or any other user specified character e.g. Banana,Apple becomes 'Apple','Banana'.
-This is useful when that data is to be used in a SQL statement.
+This is useful when that data is to be used in a SQL statement, for exmample
 * Eliminate duplicate values
 * Concatenate strings together with any character (defaults to comma)
 * Transform text to upper or lower case
+* Sort ascending or descending
+* Apply line feed characters after each item so that each item appears on its own row

 The add-in is fast and can easily handle tens of thousands of values.
 It has been tested on ranges containing 200,000 values.